WalterEdwardd/Dirk_Rossmann_GmbH-Daily_Sales_Forecasting_Project_for_the_Next_Six_Weeks/README.md

 # Dirk Rossmann GmbH - Forecast The Daily Sales For The Next Six Weeks_Python_Project
-A project aimed at processing, exploring and forecasting daily sales data for Dirk Rossmann GmbH for the next six weeks.
+A project aimed at forecasting daily sales data for Dirk Rossmann GmbH for the next six weeks.

 Tools used: Python, Excel, PowerPoint